mathiasandresen/uni-notes/docs/5-semester/MI/09-09-problem-solving-as-search.md

 ![Figure 3.9](images/09-09-problem-solving-as-search/x370.png)

 "*Consider the graph shown in* [Figure 3.9](https://artint.info/2e/html/ArtInt2e.Ch3.S6.html#Ch3.F9)*, drawn to scale, where the cost of an arc is its length.
-The aim is to find the shortest path from* ss *to* gg*.
-Suppose the Euclidean straight line distance to the goal* $g$ *is used as the heuristic function.
-A heuristic depth-first search will select the node below* ss *and will never terminate.
-Similarly, because all of the nodes below* ss *look good, a greedy best-first search will cycle between them, never trying an alternate route from* $g$*.*"
+The aim is to find the shortest path from* $s$ *to* $g$.
+Suppose the Euclidean straight line distance to the goal $g$ *is used as the heuristic function.
+A heuristic depth-first search will select the node below* $s$ *and will never terminate.
+Similarly, because all of the nodes below* $s$ *look good, a greedy best-first search will cycle between them, never trying an alternate route from* $g$*.*"